targomo/targomo-java/README.md

 ### 0.0.23

-- GeojsonUtils included: they allow displaying your Geojson data in your browser
+- GeojsonUtils included: they allow displaying your Geojson data in your browser and transforming it between different geo formats
 - included toCurl() methods for TimeRequests and RouteRequests
 - included "rushHour" in TravelOptions